 In fact, the Dual-Ended Combat Arms Earplugs (version 2) failed to provide adequate hearing protection causing both hearing loss and tinnitus in many service members.
 Tinnitus is described as a constant ringing and/or buzzing sound in the ears and can be triggered by loud noise or hearing loss.
 Many service members who used the defective earplugs now suffer from these hearing problems because the defective 3M earplugs did not provide the necessary protection.
 Since the early 2000’s 3M has faced criticism that its earplugs were defectively designed and often ineffective.
 In 2018, 3M entered into an agreement with the United States in which it agreed to reimburse the government for the defective earplugs, but that agreement did not provide compensation to service members.

 Veterans who used the earplugs may have a claim and be entitled to compensation for hearing loss or tinnitus.
 Therefore, current or former military members who believe they may have suffered hearing loss or developed tinnitus despite using 3M earplugs should see their doctor to be tested for hearing impairments.
 Military personnel who used these 3M earplugs and have suffered hearing loss or developed tinnitus should contact an experienced product liability attorney at their earliest opportunity to obtain legal advice.
 All legal claims have time limits known as the “statute of limitations” or “statute of repose” which limit the time you have the right to bring a legal claim.
 These legal time limits can vary by state.

 Hunt Willis, a Martin & Jones attorney and United States Army combat veteran who served in Iraq, is personally familiar with these ear plugs.
-Please call Martin & Jones to speak with Hunt or one of our other experienced product liability attorneys for a free consultation and no obligation review of your potential claim.
+Please call our experienced product liability attorneys, Hunt or attorney Carrie Guest, for a free consultation and no obligation review of your potential claim.